 Sometimes just giving a refund or sending a replacement is enough, but this doesn't automatically mean that this customer will come back to your store again.

-Here are some extra things you can do to make sure your customers are happy after there refund request.
+Here are some extra things you can do to make sure your customers are happy after their refund request.

-- Exclusive Coupon Code: Give your customer a discount code for there next purchase.
-This is a great way to let them come back.
+- Exclusive Coupon Code: Give your customer a discount code for their next purchase.
+This is a great way to get them to come back.

 - Offer a Product Upgrade for Free: Just make sure you have an upgrade available for that product.

-- Free Product: If your customer accepts to wait for the replacement you could send them an extra product.
-Which could be low-cost for you, but could mean a lot for your customer, because they are getting something for free from you!
+- Free Product: If your customer accepts waiting for the replacement, you could send them an extra product.
+This could be low-cost for you, but could mean a lot for your customer because they are getting something for free!

 Although these things are relatively small for you and might be low cost, they can help your customer rebuild trust in your dropshipping store.

-With one goal: To let them purchase again!
+This is for one goal: To get them to purchase again!

-How to deal with returns in your dropshipping store?
+How do I deal with returns in my dropshipping store?